thekatia/Bali-Community-Overview/README.md

 **What are the guidelines for the communities setting up?**
 The guidelines are above.

-Will the community be required to build accomadation themeselves or will it be set up?
+**Will the community be required to build accomadation themeselves or will it be set up?**
+The community will be building accomadation to support 30 to 50 people.

-What kind of connections or collaborations will the communities have with one another?
+**What kind of connections or collaborations will the communities have with one another?**
+This is to be decided by the communities, though the motivation of the experiment is to show how collaboration leads to greater success than working as an individual entity.

-What stake does Nyani have in each of the community projects?
+**What stake does Nyani have in each of the community projects?**
+Nyani holds a 30% stake, and receives a monthly rent of $10k after 1 year.

-How big is the land size for each community?
+**How big is the land size for each community?**
+0.3 hectares of the total 1.5 hectares, allocated for the community village experiment

-Will it be filmed?
+**Will it be filmed?
+Showcased to the world?**
+Yes.
+The plan is for netflix to film a documentary starting May, until September for the Bamboo festival.
+With the hope to continue showcasing this afterwards.

-What is the motivation and intention for the community?
+**What is the motivation for the community?**
+The intention for the community is to explore and showcase how community living and collaborative ownership leads to a stronger success than working individually.

-How long is the building for?
+**How long is the building for?**
+The plan is for building to begin in Feb 2021, and be completed in May 2021, and continue to be built, improved and expanded upon.

-Can the community buildings be sub-leased? or sold?
+**Can the community buildings be sub-leased? sub-contracted? or sold?**
+This is to determined by the community, with understand that it fits within the overall framework of the nyani project.

-Is this similar to burning man?
+**Is this similar to burning man?**
+This is inspired by many of the principle, experiences and motivations of the burning man community.

-How will the problems be solved amongst the communities?
+**How will the problems be solved amongst the communities?**
+This is the to be established within a mutually agreed framework to be improved over time.

-Who is going to govern dispute amongst communities?
+**Who is going to govern dispute amongst communities?**
+This is the to be established within a mutually agreed framework to be improved over time.

-Will community have certain legal safety?
+**Will community have certain legal safety?**
+Yes.
+This is shown clearly and transparently for all parties to be protected.

-What are the legal risk?
+**What are the legal risk?**
+The approach of this project is to ensure that all stakeholders and parties are protected, and following all rules/laws to ensure the optimal result for all.

-Will it need a working permit/kitas to be part of the project?
+**Will the participants need a working permit/kitas to be part of the project?**
+Ideally, all participants will have a KITAS and working permit to be participants in the project.

-What are the facilities to be set up?
+**What are the facilities to be set up?**
+Accomadation, shared space, working space.
+All other facillities are to be determined by the community.

-Is there going to be prize for the experiment?
+**Is there going to be prize for the experiment?**
+This is yet to be established.
+Currently there is no prize, apart from the experience and mutual benefit for all.